apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - Master Nodes: manages k8s cluster
 - Worker Nodes: Applications are there
 - ETCD Cluster: Is for archiving everything.
 Key-value pair DB
+- Kube Scheduler: scheduled which workloads is going to be assigned to which worker
+- Contreoller Manager: Checks status of workers and workloads

 ## Session 2
 ```